Despite volatility in the capital markets, IPOs remain one of the fastest and most compelling ways to raise funds.

 - Poor performance of companies that went public in 2021

-80% of IPO stocks from 2021 are trading below their offer prices; the return on offerings from 2021 is minus 30%.
+80% of IPO stocks from 2021 were trading below their offer prices.
+The return of offerings from 2021 was minus 30%.

 - Fall of the SPAC market

 The number of IPOs by special purpose acquisition companies (SPACs) decreased to the level of 2016 and 2017.

 Let’s take a closer look at the IPO trends of the H1 2022.